droidecahedron/npm2100_nrf54l15_BFG/README.md

 ## Building and Running
 This application is built like all other typical nRF Connect SDK applications.
+To build the sample, follow the instructions in [Building an application](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/app_dev/config_and_build/building.html#building) for your preferred building environment.
+See also [Programming an application](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/app_dev/programming.html#programming) for programming steps.

-`west build -b nrf54l15dk/nrf54l15/cpuapp -p always --` followed by `west flash`
+`west build -b nrf54l15dk/nrf54l15/cpuapp -p` followed by `west flash`.

-Use the nRF Connect for Mobile app and scan for "npm" to find `npm2100_nrf54l15_BFG` (which is the name set in `prj.conf`).
+Use the nRF Connect for Mobile app and use the scan filter for "npm" to find `npm2100_nrf54l15_BFG` (which is the name set in `prj.conf`).

 <p align="center">
   <img width="35%" height="1334" alt="image" src="https://github.com/user-attachments/assets/6595cb22-8849-4c38-8949-8735c458c6f1" />